softwareunderground/subsurface/subsurface/structs/README.rst

 These are the ones which should be compatible between libraries - without the attributes and metadata necessarily.

-We will start by mirroring `pyvista` data structures
+There are two levels of data structures:
+- Base structures: Wrapper around xarray
+- Elements: Composed of at least 1 base structured.
+Mirrors `pyvista` data structures